rackerlabs/docs-developer-blog/_posts/2018-08-29-applications-monitoring-creating-a-smoother-financial-close.md

 identifies any breakdowns in business processes and helps us to design potential process improvements in different functional areas.

-If you liked this blog, share it by using the following icons:
 <table>
+  <tr>If you liked this blog, share it by using the following icons:</tr>
   <tr>
     <td> &nbsp;&nbsp;
       <a href="https://twitter.com/home?status=https%3A//developer.rackspace.com/blog/applications-monitoring-creating-a-smoother-financial-close/">